waylan/mddoc/README.md

 *   No consideration for theming has been given.
 The markup produced may need to be adjusted to better accommodate such considerations.

-    There are a few possible ways to address that.
     Currently, the title is wrapped in a header tag (`<h1-6`>) and the body is just copied verbatim after the header.
 As a preprocessor is used, the Markdown text is simply inserted into the source document and then the entire document (with the newly inserted parts) is parsed and converted to HTML.
-We could take a few different approaches instead:

-    1. A templating system could be used allowing the user to more easily adapt the output to their specific theming needs.
-However, this would require that already converted HTML would need to be inserted into the document; probably by a postprocessor.
-In this scenario, the regex would look for `<p>[% object.name %]</p>` and swap that out.

-    2. A second alternative would be to use a blockprocessor and custom build the HTML using `etree` right in the code.
-The Markdown doc strings could be parsed recursively and inserted as children in the tree.
-While this gives total control and feels more in line with the spirit of the Markdown Extension API, it becomes difficult/impossible for users to customize the resulting markup.

-    Both of the above paths would allow for the inserted excerpts to be wrapped in some way (possibly by a `<div>` or `<section>`).
-As the output includes headers which may not fit into the hierarchy of the rest of the page, this probably makes the most sense.
-In HTML5, each `<section>` can have its own header hierarchy and start over at `<h1>`.
-As long as the sections are given a reasonable styling hook, themes can dial down the headers styling to match the hierarchy of the entire page, etc.

-    Either way, my inclination is to look at Sphinx's markup and possibly copy it so that Sphinx CSS could be used out-of-the-box for styling purposes.
-That said, the Markdown parts of the doc strings may not translate so well as we don't have Rest's directives to identify various pieces of the doc string.
-That being the case, it might make more sense to take this in its own direction.
-If we copy an existing scheme, I'm inclined to go with (2) above and hard-code the output.
-    But if we do our own thing, I think (1) makes more sense to give users the flexibility to change the output to fit their needs.

-    Either option would probably need to complete revamp of the doc string extracting code.
-The existing method relies heavily on Pydoc's text based method (used for displaying documentation on the command line as plain text).
-That works good for building a Markdown document which still needs parsed to HTML, but not so well for building HTML.
-Pydoc's own HTML method is much more complex (and not so easily portable).

-*   Or we could completely ignore the previous point and simply improve the existing method.
-A few things would need to happen:

-    * The markup inserted by the preprocessor needs to be broken up and integrated into the list of lines so the rest of the preprocessors can operate on it properly.

-    * The Markdown pulled from the doc strings needs to have white-space normalization.

-    * An option could be added to the DocTag to allow the document author to define the lowest level header so the output fits into the document's hierarchy.
-Not sure what this would look like.
-Not sure I like `[% object.name 3 %]`.
-Maybe `[% object.name|level:3 %]` or `[% object.name level=3 %]` or `[% object=object.name, level=3 %]`...
-Ugh.
+    Things should be simplified even more.
+For example, one tag would insert the signature of a function/class/method and a separate tag would insert the doc string.
+Perhaps something like this:

+        # [$ object.name $]

+        [% object.name %]

+    However, for this to work, the doc tag would need to be implemented as a blockprocessor and the sig tag as an inline pattern.
+In fact they could be two different tags.

+    Note that in this scenario, the document author has to mark up the parts of the document.
+For example, the header is explicitly defined by the document author.
+    Therefore, the document author has full control and could forgo headers altogether.
+For example, she could use definition lists (and define her own attr list):

+        [$ object.name $]{ #object.name .function }
+        :   [% object.name %]

+    Classes would only output the doc string for the doc tag.
+And modules would return a synopsis for the sig tag and the  doc string (minus the first line if it stands alone (the synopsis)) for the doc tag.
+The various parts of the class/module would need to be added manually -- which is a reduction in functionality from what exists now.

+    Some different proposals were previously described here and have been rejected and not fitting in this the goals of this project.
+If you are interested you can check them out in the commit history.

 Why?
 ----